 I never thought I'd pick a snickerdoodle over a chocolate chip cookie, but a few years ago Todd brought home some snickerdoodles which gave chocolate chip a run for the money.
 And of course they beat the pants off plain sugar cookies!
 They weren't fancy in terms of appearance, but they were so soft and had a really good balance of vanilla, cinnamon and butter flavor.
 Ever since then I've been trying to find a snickerdoodle just as satisfying, and I think this recipe is it.

-Shortening seems to be a traditional snickerdoodle ingredient, and Crisco is the source of this recipe.
-I’ve mentioned I don’t care for the artificial butter flavoring in butter flavored Crisco, but for some reason it goes really well with the other ingredients in this cookie.
+Shortening seems to be a traditional snickerdoodle ingredient, and in this case I'd recommend the butter flavored type.
+I've mentioned I don't care for the artificial butter flavoring in most things, but for some reason it goes really well with the other ingredients in this cookie.
 Plus you only use half shortening.
 The other half is real butter.

-As you might guess by the name, these snickerdoodles have a higher proportion of brown sugar than white.
-But don’t worry — they still taste like the traditional version (only better) and the molasses flavor isn’t overwhelming.
+As you might guess by the name Brown Sugar Snickerdoodles, these Snickerdoodles have a higher proportion of brown sugar than white.
+But don't worry -- they still taste like the traditional version (only better) and the molasses flavor isn't overwhelming.

-To give the cookies a softer texture, the recipe calls for White Lily, a flour made with soft winter wheat which I have to drive all over town for or special order.
-Totally worth it, though!
-White Lily weighs about 4 oz per cup so it’s similar to cake flour, and you *might* be able to get away with using cake flour or weighing out 14 oz of cake flour mixed with all-purpose to compensate.
+To give the cookies a softer texture, the recipe calls for White Lily, a flour made with soft winter wheat.
+I used to have to drive all over town looking for it or order it off Amazon, but now I live in North Carolina and it's easy to find.
+White Lily weighs about 4 oz per cup so it's similar to cake flour.
+If you don't have White Lily, you can weigh out the equivalent of regular all-purpose flour.

 And finally, snickerdoodles are the best cookies for showing off good cinnamon, so if you're looking for an excuse to buy or mail order some good quality cinnamon, now you have one.
 But rest assured, these will be good with any cinnamon.